kevinnguyen20/SMTPServer/README.md

 # SMTPServer

-A simple SMTP server storing your emails locally.
+A simple SMTP server which stores your mails on your file system.

 ## How to use it